Establishing Patient Leadership

 Hallmarks of Patient Leadership

-The foundation of Patient Centered-Core Impact Sets (PC-CIS) creation is a plan that is driven or led by patients or co-led by patients in partnership with other stakeholders.
+The foundation for Patient-Centered Core Impact Set (PC-CIS) creation is a plan that is led by patients or co-led by patients in partnership with other stakeholders.
 Patient involvement can and should contribute to each aspect of PC-CIS creation, including highly technical aspects such as data analysis.
 The following provide guidance for best facilitating patient leadership:

 • NHC Patient Engagement Rubric